The new standard for performance ahead of the field with brawn and brains…

 The on-board computer’s display shows you all the essential information you need to operate your vehicle, the new tiller control as well as the winch.
 If you like, the camera at the rear can even show you what you’ve just done – for careful consideration of slope quality.
 Plus, where is even more safety when bucking up!

 No problem, thanks to the significantly improved thrust – plus a 20% larger front blade.
 Now you can move up to 40% more snow with the new PistenBully 300 Polar and prepare slopes in just one go.
-Economic, efficient and always gentle on the snow and the landscape.
+It is economic, efficient and always gentle on the snow and the landscape.

 Power in reserve at all times.